 Over the last week of January 2019 and the first week of February, torrential rainfalls over far North Queensland caused widespread flooding.
 The Insurance Council of Australia declared a catastrophe event on February 2 and commenced coordinating industry activity to assist in the recovery.
-The insurance industry’s declaration covers damage that occurred between 24/1/19 and 10/2/19 in 79 postcodes.
 See more

 CAT185 - Sydney Hail storm